AlbertoTalavan/TS_RWbootcamp_2020/Week06/Week06_README.md

 - CollectionView (using **flow layout**)

 ## Final Considerations.
-I have used **Flow layout**

->possible improvements in the future:
+possible improvements in the future:
-> - do the same project using diffable data source and compositional layout.
+- do the same project using diffable data source and compositional layout.